KostasDemiris/KostasOOPCourseworkJava/README.md

-Example Java web application for COMP0004
+This is the Java Coursework for UCL First Year's Object Oriented Programming Module.